-The LAMMPS molecular dynamics simulation package is commonly installed, customized, and compiled by its users from source code, which can be obtained from its home page as tar archives or from its GitHub project page as snapshot zip archive or git repository clone.
+The LAMMPS molecular dynamics simulation package is commonly installed, customized, and compiled by its users from source code.
+The sources can be downloaded either from its home page as tar archives or from its GitHub project page as snapshot zip archive or git repository clone.

-However, few people using Windows are familiar compiling applications from source code and have the necessary tools installed.
-Furthermore Windows applications are usually bundled with an installer/uninstaller tool to manage the deployment of the precompiled binaries and associated files or can be installed from the Microsoft Store.
+However, few people using Windows are familiar with compiling applications from source code, and the not have the necessary tools installed.
+Furthermore, Windows applications are usually bundled using an installer/uninstaller tool to manage the deployment of the precompiled binaries and associated files.

-The purpose of this webpage is to provide access to fully featured LAMMPS packages for Windows that have been built by the LAMMPS developers and contain as complete a set of features as technically meaningful (not all code is ported to Windows) and legally possible with the restrictions on some of the licenses for add-on libraries.
+The purpose of this web page is to provide access to full featured LAMMPS packages for Windows that have been built by the LAMMPS developers and contain as complete a set of features as technically meaningful (not all code is yet ported to Windows) and legally possible with the restrictions on some of the licenses for add-on libraries.

-These packages are executables containing a Nullsoft scriptable installer for Windows versions from Windows XP (SP2) to Windows 10 (theoretically, due to limited time and access currently only Windows 10 is tested).
-The packages are available for 32-bit and 64-bit Windows systems, with and without support for MPI (a link for a compatible MPI library installer is provided) and with and without support for the PYTHON package (NOTE: the Python module, i.e. the option to import LAMMPS into Python scripts is always included).
-These packages also contain several PDF format files with the LAMMPS manual and associated documentation, most of the example inputs, bundled potential files, benchmark input and some tools.
+These packages are executables containing a Nullsoft scriptable installer for Windows versions from Windows 7 to Windows 11 (theoretically, due to limited time and hardware access, currently only Windows 10 and Windows 11 with all updates included are tested).
+The packages are available for 64-bit Windows systems, with and without support for MS-MPI, with or without the LAMMPS GUI, and with or without support for the PYTHON package, i.e. the option to call Python from LAMMMPS, (NOTE: the Python module, i.e. the option to import LAMMPS into Python scripts is always included).
+These packages also contain several PDF format files with the LAMMPS manual and associated documentation, most of the example inputs, bundled potential files, benchmark inputs, and some tools.